Anti-monumentalism: Shadow on the land, an excavation and bush burial by Nicholas Galanin

 Nicholas Galanin's Shadow on the Land (2020) is an excavation in the form of the shadow cast by the monument of Captain Cook in Sydney, Australia.
 The purpose of this anti-monument was to highlight the dark side of Cook's colonial enterprises and shed light onto the indigenous inhabitants who suffered upon Cook's arrival.
-The excavation could be interpreted as either a past or future burial of the long standing monument which still serves to praise the heroics of colonialism.
+The excavation could be interpreted as either a past or future burial of the long-standing monument which still serves to praise the heroics of colonialism.

 Vietnam Veterans Memorial by Maya Lin

 The Vietnam Veterans Memorial in Washington, D.C., was designed by Maya Lin and dedicated in 1982.
 Lin, an architect and graduate of Yale University, won the competition for the design at the age of 21.
 It consists of large chevron shaped, polished black granite walls descending into the landscape.
-It is inscribed with the names of members of the U.S. armed forces who died in the Vietnam War.
-Visitors are invited to make a rubbing of the names of loved ones.
 It was a controversial design at the time of its dedication.
 Senator Jim Webb expressed shock: “I never in my wildest dreams imagined such a nihilistic slab of stone.”
 James Watt, secretary of the interior under President Ronald Reagan, initially refused to issue a building permit for the memorial due to the public outcry about the design.

 The Vietnam Veterans Memorial, despite its official title, works as an anti-monument as it is essentially conceptual art in its minimalism.
 Catesby Leigh writes in her book Anti-Monument: The Vietnam Veterans Memorial and Its Legacy that it is a "hyper-reductionist strand of modernist art that takes abstraction to an extreme" It is also without ornament, nor explanation.
 It inverts monumentality in its sunken-ness.
 The non-representational form of the work allows for multiple interpretations, and that it is "dialogical" in nature as it contrasts to the prevalent forms of memorialization in D.C.